Abstract

 Most teams still optimize a single stage metric and call that progress.
 In practice, they then absorb hidden debt: calibration drift, policy conflict, brittle escalation logic, and delayed incident learning.
 The result is a paradox where local automation appears to improve while system-level trust degrades.
 This paper addresses that paradox by turning meta-cognitive monitoring into a controllable production primitive.

-Target 'AI memory management for enterprises', 'rate distortion memory policy', and 'how to reduce LLM context cost safely'.
+Typical operator questions this post is trying to answer: Target 'AI memory management for enterprises', 'rate distortion memory policy', and 'how to reduce LLM context cost safely'.

 2. Mathematical Framework